 In each issue of Writer’s Digest magazine, we ask one reader to step into the role of the unconvinced, perhaps even curmudgeonly or fool-hearted editor.
 What harsh rejection letters might the authors of some of our favorite hit books have had to endure?
 We need more of those 300-word, short-sighted rejection letters!

-If you’d like to be the one doing the rebuffing, channel the most clueless of editors by humorously rejecting a hit in 300 words or fewer.
+If you’d like to be the one doing the rebuffing, channel the most clueless of editors by humorously rejecting a hit in 300 words.
 Then submit your letter via email (no attachments, please!) to email@example.com with Reject a Hit: [Book Title]” in the subject line.

 Reject a Hit is humorous, but not mean-spirited.
 It is not the place to list all the reasons you hate a particular book.
-To help you understand the spirit of Reject a Hit, here are some excerpts from spoof rejections we’ve published in the past:
+To help you understand the spirit of Reject a Hit, browse through the archives of published rejections.
+Additionally, here are some excerpts from spoof rejections we’ve published in the past:

 To Margaret Wise Brown regarding Goodnight Moon:

 Parents will not like this idea of mush sitting out all night.
 No wonder a young mouse is running around.
 By mentioning air you are not lulling children to sleep—just the opposite.
 Soon they’ll be sitting up in bed and asking, “Is that what’s making the noise?
 Does it taste like mush?
 Is that what’s keeping the balloon up?”
 Parents do not want to answer questions at bedtime.They want their children to quickly fall asleep so they can finally read their own books.

 We received your short story “Rip Van Winkle.”
 What a snoozer.
 A man walks into a forest and falls asleep for 20 YEARS?
 I’m dozing off just rejecting you.